Open Nav

 Key Insights: Aim for players who are set up for consistent production via volume.
 Sift through the vital stats at each position, both pre-season and in-season.

 How to Execute This Strategy: Use sites that specialize in statistical analysis (Draft Sharks, Pro Football Focus, Pro Football Reference) to help you filter through different key metrics.
-Consider creating a list of players, for each position, that meet or exceed the benchmarks listed above – then target those guys in the draft and free agency.
+Consider creating a list of players, for each position, that meet or exceed the benchmarks listed above.
+And make sure to check out our Guillotine League Rankings.

 Be Extra Cautious About Injuries and Other Risk Factors